Sandhyagito/AWS-Terraform-Project/README.md

 # AWS-Terraform-Project
-creating infrastructure on AWS using Terraform
+Creating infrastructure on AWS using Terraform